What Is It Like To Be an ER Nurse? Find Out if You Have What It Takes 987839088534212 [9:30 AM] Katie Iglewski

 The patient in room one needs Narcan and the patient in room 11 needs Lorazepam.

-There is a patient in the waiting room who has been stable for the past two hours but he appears to be taking a turn for the worse.
+There’s a patient in the waiting room who has been stable for the past two hours but now appears to be taking a turn for the worse.

 The woman in front of you has severe allergic reactions to Albuterol but is in the middle of a massive asthma attack.